 * Advertisement was in English and included information concerning the title or description of the position; name of the sponsor or recruitment agency; and the annual earnings for the position;

-* At least 2 advertisements have been published on either: a national recruitment website; in national print media; on national radio; or, in the case of an accredited sponsor, on the sponsor’s Website over 21 consecutive days.
+* At least 2 advertisements have been published on either: a national recruitment website; in national print media; on national radio; or, in the case of an accredited sponsor, on the sponsor’s Website (only if the Sponsor has Accredited Standard Business Sponsor status), over 28 consecutive days.

 Genuine Position Requirement.

-There have been no changes to the genuine position requirement, however this may be modified once the SAF levy is introduced.
+There have been no changes to the genuine position requirement for the Temporary Skill Shortage (TSS) Visa.